camunda-community-hub/zeeqs/README.md

 ### Queries

 The API provide the following queries:
-* workflows
+* processes
-* workflowInstances
+* processInstances
 * jobs
 * messages
 * incidents
 * errors

-And additional queries to request a single object by its key (e.g. `workflow(key: "2251799813685249")`).
+And additional queries to request a single object by its key (e.g. `process(key: "2251799813685249")`).

 ### Pagination